-I'm a storyteller thrilled to be living during the greatest revolution in technology and communications in human history.
-A hundred years from now, historians will be fascinated to look back and wonder what it was like to live during this time of such sweeping transformations in life, work, and culture.
+We’re living during the greatest explosion in innovation in human history.
+A century from now, historians will be fascinated to wonder what it was like to live during this era of such sweeping transformations in the ways we live, work, and create communities.

-The rise of the internet is democratizing the flow of information in ways that are empowering citizens, students, entrepreneurs, thinkers, creators, and workers in virtually every industry.
-As a result, it's now much more difficult for small groups of people to control markets or oppress their fellow citizens.
-If you have a great idea or a better way of doing things, you can now quickly and inexpensively share it with the world.
-And, if enough people gravitate to it, then you can start a business, create an industry, change a way of thinking, or start a cultural phenomenon.
+The rise of the internet has democratized the flow of ideas and empowered entrepreneurs, citizens, students, thinkers, workers, creators, and community organizers.
+If you have an inspiration for a better way of doing things, you can now quickly and inexpensively share it with the world.
+And, if enough people gravitate to it, then you can start a business, bring an injustice to light, create an industry, change a way of thinking, start a cultural phenomenon, or transform a community.

-That's the stuff I love to talk about, think about, and write about.
-I'm especially interested in the revolutions in science, technology, and media.
+That's the stuff I love to think about, write about, and talk about.

-On my own time, I love walking, listening to audiobooks and podcasts, and taking photos—and I treasure moments with my family above all things.
-I’m also a Bahá’í, which has given me a lot of inspiration, hope for the future of humanity, and respect for people of all backgrounds and beliefs.
+In my personal time, I dig volunteering, community service, walking, and taking photos, and I love a good laugh or a meaningful conversation with family and friends.
+I’m a Bahá’í, which gives me inspiration, hope for the future of humanity, and respect for people of different backgrounds and beliefs.

 Apple's first employee: The remarkable odyssey of Bill Fernandez